ericomelosilva/nvim/templates/typst_article.typ

 // Abstract
 #align(center)[
-  #text(weight: "bold", size: 12pt)[Abstract]
+  #text(weight: "medium", size: 12pt)[Abstract]
 ]

 #pad(x: 2em)[
-  #text(size: 10pt)[
+  #text(size: 9.5pt)[
-    This is the abstract.
+    This is the abstract of your article.
   ]
 ]

 #v(2em)

-// Main content here
+// Main content starts here
 = Introduction

 This is the introduction section.
+One can write content here with automatic paragraph formatting and justification.
+Citations can be added using the bibliography feature [1] or [2].

+Here's a second paragraph demonstrating the spacing and formatting.
+The template uses justified text alignment and appropriate line spacing for readability.

 = Mathematical Content

 == Inline and Display Math

-Inline math $alpha + beta = gamma$ and display equations:
+Typst supports both inline math like $alpha + beta = gamma$ and display equations:

 $
   f(x) = integral_0^x e^(-t^2) dif t
 $

-Can also create numbered equations:
+You can also create numbered equations:

 #set math.equation(numbering: "(1)")